AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/06_Create_First_Cosmos_DB_Project/README.md

 ## Lab 1 - Create your first Cosmos DB for the MongoDB application

 Using a notebook, we'll create a Cosmos DB for the MongoDB application in this lab.
 You can use the Azure Cosmos DB Emulator or an Azure Cosmos DB account in Azure.
 The following concepts will be covered in this lab:

 1. Create a database
 2. Create a collection
 3. Create a document
 4. Read a document
 5. Update a document
 6. Delete a document
 7. Query documents

+It is highly recommended that you use a [virtual environment](https://python.land/virtual-environments/virtualenv) for this lab

 Please visit the lab repository to complete this lab.